ATor69/middleman/README.md

 __Note:__ Be careful with the syntax while editing the config.
 If Middleman can't parse the config as JSON, it will refuse to run.

-__Note:__ Only the PTP-modules require CouchPotato and only the BTN-module requires SickBeard.
-If you for example don't enable the BTN-module, you don't need to fill out the SickBeard-config.
+__Note:__ Only the PTP-modules require CouchPotato and only the BTN-module requires SickRage.
+If you for example don't enable the BTN-module, you don't need to fill out the SickRage-config.

 ### Fingers crossed